paninij/paninij/site/src/_man/p3/ch9_master_worker_pattern.md

     high level component that is composed out of other capsules.
 In our case the best choice would be to give the Pi capsule such a block.
-From the description of the problem we can see that the Pi capsule needs to know about the Worker capsules, but not the other way arround.
+From the description of the problem we can see that the Pi capsule needs to know about the Worker capsules, but not the other way around.

     Let us look at the public interfaces of each capsule and the design block: